usnistgov/trec-browser/browser/src/docs/trec20/legal/runs.md

 - :fontawesome-solid-user-gear: **Type:** automatic
 - :material-text-search: **Task:** main
 - :material-fingerprint: **MD5:** `0f3ba28215229d2c0ed5a8b82ec1bbfb`
 - :material-text: **Run description:** This is an automated baseline to see how effective an automatically derived concept search+keyword + WordNet + bigram is with no exemplar requirement compared with categorization methods which require exemplars.
-LSI and underlying linear features of WN and bigram.

 ---
 #### tcdihentA3